frederic-perez/AmE-dictionary/dictionary.md

 __assail__ :two: /əˈseɪl/ _v_ __1__ Make a concerted or violent attack on. _The Scots army assailed Edward's army from the rear._ __2__ :dart: Criticize strongly. _He assailed a group of editors for their alleged excesses._
 __assailant__
 __assets__
+__at any rate__ Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
 __atavistic__
 __atone__ _v_
 __attire__ :two: :shit: